 Offshore Bank Account

 FATCA (Foreign Account Tax Compliance Act) regulations have made it increasingly difficult for expats to open or maintain foreign bank accounts.
-Many foreign banks refuse taking on US citizens as clients due to the high reporting burden.
+Many foreign banks refuse to take on US citizens as clients due to the high reporting burden.
 However, there are still foreign banks that welcome US citizens, and some of those are an excellent choice for offshore banking.

 Advantages of an offshore bank account